DrakirL/DrakirL.github.io/p10/class/cleric.md

 <br><br>
 The damage dealt this way is either Infernal or Radiant.
 You choose which when you gain this feature.

-### Level 3: Subclass Feature
-You gain the Level 3 Feature of your chosen Cleric Subclass.

-### Level 4: Divine Invervention?
+### Level 2: Divine Invervention?
-You gain the following Channel Divinity Ability:
-#### Divine Intervention
 You can use 3 Actions on your turn to say a prayer and try call on your deity to intervene on your behalf.
 Describe the assistance you seek and roll a d8. <br>
 If you roll a 1, the prayer is immidiately answered as the deity directly intervenes, briefly appearing to provide the assistance you prayed for. <br>
 The GM decides how the intervention takes form.
 Usually, creating the effects of any one Spell you know or a Divine Spell the GM's choice is appropriate.
 <br><br>
-If your deity does intervene, you cannot use this feature to make it intervene again for remainder of the adventure.
+If your deity does intervene, you cannot use this feature to make it intervene again for remainder of the adventure/until you finish a Rest?

-### Level 5: Subclass Feature
-You gain the Level 5 Feature of your chosen Cleric Subclass.

-### Level 6: Improved Divine Intervention
+### Level 3: Improved Divine Intervention
 When you use your *Divine Intervention*, you may now roll up to two d8.
 Your prayer is answered if you roll a 1 on either die.

-### Level 7: Subclass Feature
-You gain the Level 7 Feature of your chosen Cleric Subclass.

-### Level 8: Improved Divine Intervention
+### Level 4: Improved Divine Intervention
 When you use your *Divine Intervention*, you may now roll up to three d8.
 Your prayer is answered if you roll a 1 on any of the dice.

-### Level 9: Subclass Feature
-You gain the Level 9 Feature of your chosen Cleric Subclass.

-### Level 10: Improved Divine Intervention
+### Level 5: Improved Divine Intervention
 When you use your *Divine Intervention*, you may now roll up to four d8.
 Your prayer is answered if you roll a 1 on any of the dice.

 ## Bard Subclass: War Domain.